Guy Aoki: Campaigns against media

 Aoki is concerned with negative portrayals of Asians in the media and has launched several organized campaigns to highlight his views.

 Los Angeles riots and Nightline

-During the 1992 Los Angeles riots, which targeted Korean-American merchants for destruction, Aoki became frustrated with early coverage by ABC News Nightline.
+During the 1992 Los Angeles riots in which some rioters targeted stores owned by Koreans and other ethnic Asians, Aoki became frustrated with early coverage by ABC News Nightline.
 Ted Koppel interviewed Black leaders about the Black/Korean conflict.
 The opinions shared about Korean-Americans, and the lack of Korean American interview subjects drew criticism from Aoki, who stated that the episode was not responsible journalism.
 Later episodes included the Korean-American perspective.

 Rising Sun

-Aoki and MANAA protested the 1993 film Rising Sun before, during, and after release.
+Aoki and MANAA protested the 1993 film Rising Sun at the time of its release.
 Aoki was concerned that the villainous behavior on the part of the Japanese antagonists in the film would promote negative stereotypes of Asian Americans, observing that Internment of Japanese Americans began with media demonization.

 Sarah Silverman controversy

 In July 2001, Aoki became embroiled in a public controversy stemming from his objection to a joke told by comedian Sarah Silverman, which involved her use of the ethnic slur "chink", in an interview on the July 11, 2001 episode of Late Night with Conan O'Brien.

 In the interview, Silverman explained that a friend had advised her on how to avoid jury duty by writing a racial slur on the selection form, "something really inappropriate, like, 'I hate chinks'."
 However, Silverman said that she ultimately decided that she did not want to be thought of as a racist and instead wrote, "I love chinks."
 The Associated Press quoted Aoki: "There is no excuse for something like this to have made the air.
 The term is the most offensive possible reference to a person of Chinese descent."
 NBC and Conan O'Brien issued an apology, but Silverman did not, insisting later on the July 26, 2001 episode of Politically Incorrect that she did not believe that Aoki was genuinely offended, but exploiting the opportunity for publicity.

 Silverman and Aoki later appeared together on the August 22, 2001 episode of Politically Incorrect, along with host Bill Maher and panelists David Spade and Anne-Marie Johnson, the latter of whom was chair of the Screen Actors Guild Ethnic Employment Opportunity Committee.
 After Silverman repeated the joke for exposition's sake, she opined that it made an implicit statement about the wrongness of racism, rather than legitimizing it.
 Johnson, however, questioned the humor in the joke, and Aoki opined that such slurs should not be used in an off-the-cuff manner because it legitimized their use, and that use of the word "chink" was no better than the use of the word "nigger".
 Aoki, while acknowledging that satire was a legitimate practice, stated that Silverman's execution of it was not successful because it ran the risk that people would assume she actually subscribed to the racist viewpoint of her character.